Notes on the Geography of Australia: Kalgoorlie

 A month later (31 July): "A number of the residents of Kalgoorlie do not appear to want the hall built..."

 Despite the opposition, the town hall opened in 1908.
 Not as grand as some might have liked, it sat 1,150 people and was good enough for Nellie Melba and Percy Grainger.
 It still accommodates the mayor's chambers and is used for town council meetings.
 Could the pink be original?
 Unfortunately, old photos don't answer that question.

 The "city markets" opened in 1901.
 A press account: "The building is a fine and capacious one, being constructed of brick, and its appearance is imposing.
 On the street front there are four large shops, divided by an arched roadway leading to the market place, where ample provision exists for vendors to display their wares."

-The interior courtyard was once presumably a busy place; now it's the entrance to a supermarket (Cole's/Kmart) that nearly all shoppers enter and leave from the rear, where there's a parking lot.
+The interior courtyard was once presumably a busy place; now it's the entrance to a supermarket (Cole's/Kmart) and nearly all shoppers enter and leave from the rear, where there's a parking lot.

 Mayor Smith's politics wouldn't fly today.
 "These markets," the press reported him saying, "were only one feature in the program of municipal socialism that the Municipality of Kalgoorlie has been pursuing for some time.
 They had gone in more for socialistic action in Kalgoorlie than in any other municipality in W.A.
 For himself he believed in the application of the principles of socialism wherever they could be reasonably applied."
 Smith was referring to the fact that the building belonged to the city council, which had bought out squatters formerly on the site and which now leased space to tenants.
 He himself went on, in what must be judged a distinctly lateral move, to be Director of Agriculture and Mines in Papua (New Guinea).